sbadia/puppet-gitlab/README.md

 bundle exec rspec spec/acceptance
 # or use BEAKER_destroy=no to keep the resulting vm
 BEAKER_destroy=no bundle exec rspec spec/acceptance
+# or for centos
+BEAKER_set=centos-70-x64 BEAKER_destroy=no bundle exec rspec spec/acceptance
 ```
 ## Development environment with vagrant